 Mary Willis Library

 is Washington-Wilkes' beautiful historic library in the heart of downtown Washington.
-It was the first free public library in the state of Georgis and in addition to the incredible architecture of Edmund Lind and one-of-a-kind Tiffany stained glass window, you can view their extensive local collection, prefect for genealogical research.
-For more information on the library or research, visit www.btrl.net or call (706)678-7736.
+It was the first free public library in the state of Georgia, and in addition to the incredible architecture of Edmund Lind and one-of-a-kind Tiffany stained glass windows, you can view their extensive local collection, perfect for genealogical research.
+For more information on the library or research visit www.btrl.net, or call (706)678-7736.

 North Alexander School Association (NASA)

-is a local organization that is working to rehabilitate the historic school building on North Alexander Ave in downtown Washington to use as a multipurpose education and cultural center for the whole community.
-To find out more information or donate to the project contact the association's chairman Henry Harris at firstname.lastname@example.org, and donations can be sent to P.O.
+is a local organization that is working to rehabilitate the historic school building on North Alexander Avenue in downtown Washington to use as a multipurpose education and cultural center for the whole community.
+To find out more information or to donate to the project, contact the association's chairman Henry Harris at email@example.com.
+Donations can be sent to P.O.
 Box 922, Washington, GA 30673.